teklabspace/fullego/README.md

 ## 📖 About

-Fullego is a luxury wealth and lifestyle management platform designed for high-net-worth individuals and entrepreneurs.
+Akunuba is a luxury wealth and lifestyle management platform designed for high-net-worth individuals and entrepreneurs.
 It combines investment tracking, asset management, estate planning, and exclusive marketplace access into one AI-powered dashboard, making it easy to grow, manage, and protect generational